How to Finance an ADU

 When communicating with lenders about your project, make sure to give them the facts of your situation, why you are building the ADU, eg. increased property value, extra income, or space for family and friends.
 Make sure that the use you are proposing is, in fact, allowed in your jurisdiction.
 It is also important to have a general understanding of how much the project is likely to cost, a timeline for permitting and completion and ideally the service providers that you plan to work with, eg. the architect and or contractors on the project.

-Lenders will be looking at the usual aspects of your application, credit, home equity, assets and income, but they will also factor in aspects of the project that are relevant such as, expected value of the improvements to the home and the income that it will generate.
-Also, if the improvement is expected to generate savings for your family, such as consolidation of your family's living expenses, this is important to note in your discussions with lenders.
+Lenders will be looking at the usual suspects of your application: credit, home equity, assets and income.
+But they will also factor in aspects of the project that are relevant such as, expected value of the improvements to the home, and the income that it might generate.
+One other thing to declare would be if the improvement is expected to generate savings for your family, such as consolidation of your family's living expenses.
+An example of this would be constructing an additional bedroom for an elder to save money that would otherwise be spent on a nursing home

 The more organized and upfront you are with your lender about the project, the easier the process of securing financing for your project will be.
 It is also helpful to seek out lenders that are knowledgeable about ADUs as they can be helpful in sorting out the nuances of these projects in your local area.